sandstreamdev/std/array/any.md

 # any

-Checks if the given array present and is not empty (contains at least one element).
+Checks if the given array is present and it is not empty (contains at least one element).

 ## Type signature